-Also pumpkin seeds and cashews) Adding in these foods will help too.
+Also pumpkin seeds and cashews.
+Adding in these foods will help too.
 (You can find a complete list here.)

 Get a boost with Elderberry

-Elderberry can help reduce the time a person is sick.
-According to this study, elderberry extract taken by travelers, reduced cold symptoms quicker (on average 2 days) than those who did not take the extract.
+One study showed that elderberry extract taken by travelers, reduced cold symptoms quicker (on average 2 days) than those who did not take the extract.

 Everyone gets a bit in their nightly tea.
 (Adults get 1 tablespoon, kiddos get a teaspoon when healthy.
 If sick, take the same amount every 2-3 hours.)

 Unfortunately, it’s not recommended that babies have honey before the age of 1.
 If baby is sick though, mama can take an adult dose every few hours, and some of the properties should pass along to baby.

 Breastfeeding boosts the immune system like crazy for your baby.
 Yay! for natural immunities.

 Keep the mucus moving